ENG 331: Archival Research Essay

 First,

 consult one of the archival resources available in/through the Records of Early English Drama and choose either a particular record or a set of records that refer to one practice or event (try using the index).
-The material you choose must primarily focus on records inscribed between 1485 and 1603 and must deploy those records to shed new light on a specific, single element of live performance in practice during those years (for instance, “how torches were used to light evening performances at York”).
+Special rule in 2026: if you choose to focus on records from London, Berkshire, Hampshire, or Kent, they must have been inscribed before 1540; if you choose to focus on records from other locations, they must have been inscribed between 1485 and 1603.
+Whichever you choose, you must deploy those records to shed new light on a specific, single element of live performance in practice during those years (for instance, “how torches were used to light evening performances at York”).
 You can seek out something relevant to the early staging of one of our class readings (for instance, “how torchlight affects the meaning of certain lines in the York Judgment”), but you can also opt to seek out something in the records that is valuable in itself.
 Whatever you choose, it must yield, after close reading, a compelling new way to look at some element of a dramatic or archival text (however minor).

 Next,